PuntoCommerce/marketing-cloud-connector/doc/doc2/2_2_MarketingCloudCart.md

 	1. Edit each hook as necessary.

 		Each trigger has a trigger key that maps to Marketing Cloud.
-Each trigger can be directly enabled/disabled.
+Each trigger can be directly enabled or disabled.
 Additionally, a list of Subscriber Attributes has been defined, which is a mapping of available values from Commerce Cloud to the attribute key they should be sent as to Marketing Cloud.

 		See [3.1.1  Marketing Cloud - Triggered Send Configuration](3_1_1_MCConnectorInstallation-TriggeredSendConfiguration.md#navlink) for additional information.